 Blackbaud is a cloud-based software company that provides services to thousands of schools, hospitals, and other non-profits.
-Blackbaud notified us and many other institutions on July 16, 2020 that it had discovered an attempted ransomware attack on Blackbaud's network in May 2020.
-Blackbaud reported that it conducted an investigation, determined that there had been unauthorized access to its systems between February 7, 2020 and May 20, 2020, that backup files containing information from its clients had been taken from its network, and an attempt was made to encrypt files to convince Blackbaud to pay a ransom.
+On July 16, 2020, Blackbaud notified us and many other institutions that it had discovered an attempted ransomware attack on Blackbaud's network in May 2020.
+Blackbaud reported that it conducted an investigation, determined that backup files containing information from its clients had been taken from its network, and an attempt was made to encrypt files to convince Blackbaud to pay a ransom.
 Blackbaud paid a ransom and obtained confirmation that the files that had been removed had been destroyed.
+The time period of unauthorized access was between February 7 to May 20, 2020.
 Blackbaud reported that it has been working with law enforcement.